chgasparoto/terraform-s3-object-notification/examples/static-website/README.md

 # S3 Static Website with Versioning and Logging

-Configuration in this directory creates set of S3 buckets in order to generated a full Static Website.
+Configuration in this directory creates a set of S3 buckets in order to generated a full Static Website.

 ## Usage